ritza-co/Codecov/CodeCov Draft.md

       - run: npm test
 ```

-You'll need to make some simple additions to generate and upload the coverage report.
+You'll need to make some small changes additions to generate and upload the coverage report.

 Replace the the `Install and upgrade packaging tools` section with: